 My experience with orientation has had a tremendous impact on my life as a student, a leader, and most of all it helped me to be a well-rounded person.
 Being an orientation leader has taught me that to make a difference, you do not have to make an impact on a huge group of people; it takes one to make a difference, even if it influences only one person.
 I have continued working with orientation, now as a student assistant for New Student, Orientation and Transition Programs.

 As an orientation leader, I felt very accomplished and I feel people can now look up to me because I am a leader.
 I know I’m not perfect but I hope I can be a leader to most people and that my students also see me as a friend, someone they can talk to if they need anything.
-Being an orientation leader made me stronger as an individual.
+Being an orientation leader made me h4er as an individual.
 I would have to say orientation was the best job I ever had!

 My experience as an orientation leader was great!
 I learned so much about the campus and how to help new students transition into the University.
 We had a great team that I know I will keep in contact with and I made lasting connections with staff.
 Overall, I feel orientation helped me grow as a leader.